Monitoring resource usage

 Identify overusing spaces and notify admins

 You can sort spaces in the inventory based on their storage footprint in descending order.
 If you click on any of the rows, it will expand and show the name and email of space administrators.
+Multiple rows can be expanded at the same time, allowing you to compare details across spaces side by side.
 You can thus contact the administrators of spaces with large storage footprints to discuss storage optimization.

 Free up space by removing orphan spaces